asplunds/tetris/README.md

 - Will not work on IE11

 ## Contributing
-Make a fork and submit a PR request.
+Make a fork and submit a PR.
 From there changes will be reviewed.

 ## Credits
 Thanks to the [Tetris fandom wiki](https://tetris.fandom.com/wiki/Tetris_Wiki) for prodivind excellent articles on how Tetris works.